We put a repair expert in your pocket.

 Two reasons, and I'll be direct about both:

 - Amazon affiliate revenue funds the build.
-When a guide links to a $15 thermal fuse and you buy it, I earn a few cents.
-That pays for the API bills that keep Jin running while we're still pre-revenue.
-Full disclosure here →.
+When a guide links the $15 fuse and you buy it, we earn a few cents, which pays the API bills that keep Jin running while we're pre-revenue.
+You never pay a penny more, and the savings are still all yours.
+Full disclosure →